pmukhedk/Simplified-Model-Distillation/README.md

 pip install -r requirements.txt
 ```
 ## Testing Sentiment Analysis Pre and Post Distillation
 4. Run the sentiment analysis test with base model (smollm 135M).
-Sometimes you may get an unauthorized error even for public model in huggingface, if you face this error login to huggingface using **huggingface-cli** login command.
+Sometimes you may get an unauthorized error even for public models in huggingface, login to huggingface using **huggingface-cli** login command to address this.
 ```bash
 python sentiment_base_model_test.py
 ```